williamslab/ped-sim/README.md

 ---------------

-The output VCF contains the simulated individuals, including only those samples to be printed according to the dat file.
+The output VCF contains the simulated individuals, including only those samples requested to be printed according to the dat file.
 For any generation in which there is a request to print one or more samples, the simulator prints any founders in that generation as well as the non-founders.
-The file also includes all individuals from the input VCF that were not assigned as a founder.
-Thus, if the input VCF contains 100 samples and the simulator only requires 10 founders to perform the simulation, the output VCF will contain all the simulated individuals as well as the 90 samples that were not used as founders for the simulation.
-Founder assignment is randomized, so different runs using the same input VCF and dat file will produce differ

 See below for a description of the sample ids for the simulated individuals.

 ------------------------------------------------------

 Output BP file
 --------------

-The break points (BP) file lists information about which haplotypes each sample carries.
+The break points (BP) file lists information about the composite haplotypes of each sample.
 All founders have a unique numerical id for each of their two haplotypes, starting from 0 and ranging to 2\**F*-1, where *F* is the number of founders across all simulated pedigrees.
 Within the BP file, there are two lines for every sample that is to be printed (according to the dat file).
-Each line beings with the sample id of the simulated individual (as described below), the sex of that person, either s0 for male or s1 for female, the haplotype that that line describes, h0 or h1, and then a variable number of segments for each simulated chromosome.
+Each line begins with the sample id of the simulated individual (described below), the sex of that person, either s0 for male or s1 for female, a designation of the haplotype that that line describes, either h0 or h1, and then a variable number of segments for each simulated chromosome.

 <!--TODO: describe remainder of BP file-->